OBike: Australia

-After oBike has announced it ceased operations in Melbourne, there were reports of many users being unable to get their deposits back, or having their deposits unwittingly converted to VIP subscriptions.
+After oBike has announced it ceased operations in Melbourne, there were reports of many users being unable to get their deposits back, or having their deposits unwillingly converted to VIP subscriptions.
 Furthermore, the app was redesigned to prevent people from requesting refunds.

 Malaysia

 In March 2019, the Kuala Lumpur City Hall authorities announced a strict ultimatum for the oBike company owners to claim the thousands of abandoned oBike bicycles by mid-April that is currently piled up in a depot or otherwise be destroyed or turned to scrap.
 It is believed that the oBike Malaysia company has shut down its operations; and are uncontactable by the media or authorities.

 Complaints include that the bikes were not sturdy, poorly maintained and had no parking facilities.
 Bikes collected by the authorities were found in every nook and cranny of the city including the river, back alleys and clogging drains.